 - Unsanitary facilities.

-Can You Sue for Medical Malpractice or Negligence?
+Can You Sue for Medical Malpractice or Negligence in Washington D.C.?

 Neither negligence nor patient harm alone is enough to bring a hospital negligence claim for damages.
 If a patient suffers harm while in a hospital’s care, but the hospital did not commit negligence, then the hospital cannot be held liable for damages.
 Similarly, if a hospital does act negligently, but no patient harm results (or a patient’s harm is unrelated to the negligent act), then the hospital cannot be held liable.
 Instead, there must be causation.
 In other words, the patient’s harm would not have occurred but for the negligence of the hospital.